Area truckers exposed to nation’s "diced up" COVID-19 response

 “These were hotspots or relatively volatile areas,” Byrd said.
 “When you jump into one truck stop that has no care in the world, it was nerve-racking.”

-However, in some areas, he did encounter regulations so strict is affected his life on the road.
+However, in some areas, he did encounter regulations so strict it affected his life on the road.

 “I anticipated getting my shower and everything when I got up in the morning, and they had shut down their showers,” Lopez recalled about a truck stop he stayed at in Louisiana.
 “I wasn’t able to get my shower the next morning.
 That was tricky.”